Home

 later we were just 35km north of where we'd parked the truck.

-to wait for yet another day, we enjoyed another great day of riding on
+have to wait for yet another day, we enjoyed another great day of

 Summary and conclusion: